InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

   }
   addNode(v, index) {
     this.checkIndex(index)
-    // the  next of the node inserted should be previous node'next and the previous node's next should point to the node insert, except the tail which next is null let prev = this.find(this.dummyNode, index, 0)
+    // the next of the node inserted should be previous node'next
+    // and the previous node's next should point to the node insert,
+    // except inserted to tail which next is null let prev = this.find(this.dummyNode, index, 0)
     prev.next = new Node(v, prev.next)
     this.size++